Tatts Group: Tote Tasmania

-Tote Tasmania Pty Ltd was a Tasmanian state-owned company, with its shares being held by the Treasurer and Minister for Racing of Tasmania.
+Tote Tasmaniawas a Government of Tasmania owned company, with its shares being held by the Treasurer and Minister for Racing.
 It had an exclusive right to conduct parimutuel (totalisator) wagering in the state of Tasmania.
 The company was privatised and sold to Tatts Group for AU$103 million and merged into their operations in 2012.

 Inheritance

 When Tattersall's was founded, George Adams structured the company so the original workers' families would inherit the profits.
 This created so-called "Tattersall's heirs": subsequent generations inherited a share in the company's profits.

 Amongst the subsequent beneficiaries was the general manager's granddaughter Helen Harvey, a close friend of Port Arthur massacre gunman Martin Bryant.

-In 2005 the company decided to list on the Australian Stock Exchange "Tattersall's heirs" were now allowed to sell their stake in the company and for the first time the public could buy into it.
+In 2005 the company decided to list on the Australian Securities Exchange "Tattersall's heirs" were now allowed to sell their stake in the company and for the first time the public could buy into it.
 After the listing on the stock exchange local newspapers and other news media listed the names of these "Heirs".